JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

 pkg> add MultilayerGraphs
 ```

 In the following code chunks we synthetically illustrate some of the main features outlined in the previous section.
+For a more comprehensive exploration of the package features and functionalities we strongly recommend consulting the tutorial and the API included in the package [documentation](https://juliagraphs.org/MultilayerGraphs.jl).

 Let's begin by importing the necessary dependencies and setting the relevant constants.